porridgewithraisins/e2ee.js/README.md

 That said,the defaults work perfectly on all platforms.
 Use them unless you have a good reason not to.

 Make sure to use uniform values across all the parties involved in your system.
-Two parties initialised with different sets of parameters most likely will not be able to communicate.
+Two parties initialised with different sets of parameters most likely will not be able to communicate with each other.

 ## Usage